qalle2/nes-disasm/README.md

 # nes-disasm
+*Note: This project has been moved to [Codeberg](https://codeberg.org/qalle/qnesdisasm).
+This version will no longer be updated.*

 An NES (6502) disassembler.
 The output is compatible with [ASM6](https://www.romhacking.net/utilities/674).
 There's an example of the output in `sample-output.txt`.

 Table of contents: